glbala87/ELLA_tool/docs/technical/uioptions.md

 ### Finalize requirements

 Define default requirements for finalizing a workflow for all users.
 Values will be used unless overridden by user group specific settings.
-See `/src/api/config/config.py` for examples.
+See `/example_config.yml` for examples.

-- File: `/src/api/config/config.py`
+- File: `ella_config.yml` (set by `ELLA_CONFIG` [env variable](/technical/production.html#setup-environment))
-- Key: `config.user.user_config.workflows`
+- Key: `user.user_config.workflows`

 Separate settings are given for subkeys `allele.finalize_requirements` (VARIANTS workflows) and `analysis.finalize_requirements` (ANALYSES workflows):